keenanromain/php_piscine/README.md

 # php_piscine
-Already we'll all float on
+Already we'll all float on \n
 Now don't you worry we'll all float on alright

 Already we'll all float on alright